deeredman1991/Twitch-Plays-Bot/README.md

 . open up a cmd and cd into the Twitch-Plays-Bot folder and then run python -B main.py and the bot will start

-. hit start session and the bot will run and send a go in the chat
+. hit start session and the bot will run and send a go in the chat . if you set binding": 0 to 1 in theuser_variables you can cofig the input cmds from chat